What is nephrotic syndrome?

 - Follow your doctor or dietitian's advice for the amount of protein you need in your diet.

 - Be gentle with your skin.
-Nephrotic syndrome may cause your skin to be dry and fragile.
-It also increases your risk of skin infections.
+Nephrotic syndrome may cause your skin to become infected (cellulitis).

 Adam Husney, MD - Family Medicine